 “My students love to practice with seasonal sentence scrambles!
 Students choose a bag of words, read them, arrange them to make a complete sentence, and then write the complete sentence on the recording sheet.
 Grab them HERE!”

-Do you have any advice for teachers who are having a hard time getting their students to transfer sentence writing skills to their independent writing?
+How do you get kids to transfer sentence writing skills to their independent writing?